<<

 a few days in darkness and then would look at a shiny surface.

-Moody created a process for people to spend a whole day
+Moody created a process for people to spend a whole day in

-Dr Moody claims that 85% of his clients
+Dr Moody claims that 85% of his clients who

-of cases it happens later in their own homes—often
+build laboratory but in 25% of cases it happens later in their

-the client wakes up and sees the person who died at the
+own homes—often the client wakes up and sees the person

-foot of the bed (Moody 1993: 97).
+who died at the foot of the bed (Moody 1993: 97).

-All of Moody's clients insist that this
+All of Moody's clients insist that this contact is real not

-is clear two-way communication, in some cases physical touch.
+imagined—there is clear two-way communication, in some

-He also says that the people who go through
+He also says that the people who go through the experience

-afraid of death' (Moody 1993:98).
+(Moody 1993:98).

 Moody gives full instructions on how he created his psychomanteum

-- He set aside a special room in an old
+He set aside a special room in an old

 building.

-- At one end of the room a mirror four
+At one end of the room a mirror four

 feet tall and three-and-a-half feet wide was mounted on